kindo-tk/VIT_winter_sem/README.md

 - Python: NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn
 - R: For statistical analysis and visualization
 - Jupyter Notebooks: Interactive code and visualization
-- Java : For implementing different algorithms
+- Java: For implementing different algorithms

+## ⭐ Support the Effort
+If you find this repository useful, consider giving it a star ⭐!
+Your support motivates me to keep updating and improving the content.

 ## 📢 Feedback
 Have suggestions or found a bug?
 Feel free to open an issue or submit a pull request.